KotDCG/KotDCG.github.io/King of the Dead.md

 - **Red Jacks** | *Scry*: Look at the next 4 cards in your draw pile.
 Discard any.
 Put back on top the draw pile in the same order.
 - **Black Jacks** | *Foretell*: Look at the top 3 cards of your draw pile.
 You may discard 1.
 Put remaining cards back on top of your draw pile in any order you choose.
 - **Red & Black Jack** | *Corrupt+*: Look at the top three cards of your draw pile.
 Discard 1.
 Put the rest in your hand.
 - **Red Queens** | *Bestir*: Send any card from your draw pile to the well.
 Re-shuffle.
-Draw a card.
+Draw two cards.
 (Aces are wild) <!-- TODO Red Queens need to be more powerful -->
-- **Black Queens** | Send any card from your discard to the well.
+- **Black Queens** | *Decant*: Send any card from your discard to the well.
 You may buy a card of the same value or less.
 Color restrictions do not apply.
 (Aces count as 1).
 - **Red & Black Queen** | *Liturgy+*: Send any card from your hand or discard to The Well.
 Draw three cards.
 - **Red Kings** | *Emendate*: Shuffle The Well face-down, then draw two cards.
 Return The Well to it's spot face-up.
 - **Black Kings** | *Sepulcher*: Swap any card in your discard with the top card of The Well.